marcotrosi/pinocchio/README.md

 * iterator macro - is it possible?
 * should I get rid of join as it is the same as glue("", ...) or keep it for convenience?
 * would it be better if append/prepend would use malloc instead of realloc? this would allow literal strings as input, but would force users to store the new string
+* should the third sub(s,i,j) parameter be the length instead of the end index?